CCS Driving School

 CCS Driving School wish they could but unfortunately this is not possible.
 All driving tests are conducted by examiners from the Driver and Vehicle Standards Agency (DVSA) and they will assess your driving ability on the day.
 CCS Driving School will do its very best to ensure that you are ready to take and pass your test, but sometimes unplanned circumstances can affect your performance on the day.

-Yes, you will take your driving test in the car you learnt to drive in; this will help you as you will be familiar with the car, its set up and reference points when you do your manoeuvres.
+Yes, you will take your driving test in the car you learnt to drive in; this will help you as you will be familiar with the car.

 As you are spending money on driving lessons it is important to take your time over choosing a qualified driving instructor or driving school and ones that you feel at ease with.
 In the UK, the DVSA approves driving instructors.
 Only DVSA Approved Driving Instructors (ADIs and PDIs) can charge you for driving instruction.
 An ADI is a fully qualified driving instructor and a PDI is a potential driving instructor undergoing training.